stfc/PSyclone/doc/psyad/user_guide/psyad_command.rst

 kernel code will be output to the terminal screen.

 The ``--`` is required to separate the filename from the list of active variables.

-An alternative would be to supply the active variables as the last command line argument (or follow the list of active variables with another optional argument (see later))
+Alternatively the list of active variables may be supplied as the last command-line argument (or the list of active variables may be followed by another optional argument [see the next section])
 ::

    > psyad tl_kern.f90 -a var1 var2